-The Contractor shall supply and erect at least four contract signboards for Lot 1 and four contract sign boards for Lot 2 at locations to be specified by the Engineer.
-The signboards shall be of substantial construction to the approval of the Engineer and the lettering shall be black on a white background.
+The Contractor shall supply and erect two (2No.)
+Contract Signboards at each location of the works scope as directed by the Engineer.
+The signboards shall be of substantial construction as detailed in the Drawings and to the approval of the Engineer and the lettering shall be black on a white background.
 The layout and dimensions of the signboards shall be approved by the Engineer.
 The sign boards must be erected not later than four weeks after contract commencement.